 Two sub-species Anser fabalis rossicus (Tundra Bean) and A. f. fabalis (Taiga Bean) are found in the Western Palearctic and both occur in Britain, although the majority of birds seen there are of the latter race.

 Taiga Bean Goose is an increasing conservation priority as the flyway population has decreased by around a half.
-WWT is conducting crucial research at the main UK wintering site, and an AEWA Management Plan to focus and prioritise conservation efforts is being developed.
+An AEWA Management Plan to focus and prioritise conservation efforts is being developed.

 Find out more about the Taiga Bean Goose